m-one-w/M1WEngine/docs/specSheet.md

 ## Enemy Movement
 Enemies will wander the map after being spawned.

-* if a pretty lady is within 10 squares, enemies will walk generally toward the pretty lady
+* if a damsel is within 10 squares, enemies will walk generally toward the damsel
-* if a pretty lady is within 4 squares, enemies will run directly towards the pretty lady
+* if a damsel is within 4 squares, enemies will run directly towards the damsel
 * if Lunk is greater than 5 squares enemies will walk generally away from Lunk
-* if Lunk is less than 5 squares and a pretty lady is within 10 squares, enemies will run directly towards Lunk to stop him from saving the pretty lady
+* if Lunk is less than 5 squares and a damsel is within 10 squares, enemies will run directly towards Lunk to stop him from saving the damsel
 * if enemy is blocked (on a wall or other object), walk towards Lunk

 ## Enemy Interaction